1 Intro and Setup

 • Practice using Google Colab notebooks for quick tasks and activities.

-• Install python locally on your machine via Anaconda.
+• Install python locally on your machine with Anaconda.

-• Practice opening and using jupyter notebooks in Anaconda.
+• Practice opening and using jupyter notebooks in Positron or VSCode or another IDE.

 • Install the quarto document rendering system.